 Same Sex, Same Issues

-I’ve said it before: Relationships are complicated.
-It doesn’t matter if you are married, in a committed partnership, black, white, straight or gay.
-Being in a relationship with another human being is rewarding…and frustrating.
-And quite honestly, same sex couples face many of the same issues as straight couples: poor communication, family drama, trust issues and financial problems.
+Relationships are complicated.
+It doesn’t matter if you are married, in a committed partnership, black, white, straight, or gay.
+Being in a relationship with another human being is rewarding… and frustrating.
+And quite honestly, same sex couples face many of the same issues as straight couples: poor communication, family drama, trust issues, and financial problems.

 Luckily, for a committed couple, family drama is just a bump in the road (yes, sometimes it’s a really big, really loud bump).
 All couples face challenges, and all relationships require the same fundamental building blocks to ensure longevity and happiness even during the most stressful situations:

-I want to take a deeper look at each of these and illustrate why they are important to your relationship.
+I would like to take a closer look at each of these and explain why they are important to your relationship.

 Respect

 Part of that self-respect is finding and living in an environment that is supportive of your lifestyle and your partner, helping to reduce the strain that can happen in a less nurturing environment.
-In other words, if you remain in a community in which people do not support your sexuality or your choice in partner that is an example of you disrespecting yourself and your spouse.
+In other words, if you remain in a community in which people do not support your sexuality or your choice in partner, that is an example of you disrespecting yourself, your spouse, and your relationship.

 Honesty